Bridlington: Manor of Bretlinton

-The land was given to Gilbert de Gant, uncle of King Stephen, in 1072.
-It was inherited by his son Walter and thereafter appears to follow the normal descent of that family.
-After the Dissolution of the Monasteries, the manor remained with the Crown until 1624, when Charles I passed it to Sir John Ramsey, who had recently been created Earl of Holderness.
-In 1633, Sir George Ramsey sold the manor to 13 inhabitants of the town, on behalf of all the manor tenants.
-In May 1636, a deed was drawn up empowering the 13 men as Lords Feoffees or trust holders of the Manor of Bridlington.

-Social and political
+Priory, port and town charter

 Walter de Gant founded an Augustinian priory on the land in 1133, confirmed by Henry I in a charter.
 Several succeeding kings confirmed and extended Walter de Gant's gift: King Stephen granted an additional right to have a port, King John in 1200 gave permission for a weekly market and an annual fair, and Henry VI allowed three annual fairs, on the Nativity of Mary and the Deposition and Translation of St John of Bridlington in 1446.
 In 1415 Henry V visited the Priory to give thanks for victory at the Battle of Agincourt.

+After the Dissolution of the Monasteries, the manor of Bridlington remained with the Crown until 1624, when Charles I passed it to Sir John Ramsey, who had recently been created Earl of Holderness.
+In 1633, Sir George Ramsey sold the manor to 13 inhabitants of the town, on behalf of all the manor tenants.
+In May 1636, a deed was drawn up empowering the 13 men as Lords Feoffees or trust holders of the Manor of Bridlington.

+Corn, breweries and wars

 The town began to grow in importance and size around the site of the dispersed priory.
 In 1643 Queen Henrietta Maria of France landed there with troops to support the Royalist cause in the English Civil War, before moving on to York, which became her headquarters.

-Industrial

 The town was originally two settlements: the Old Town about 1 mi inland and the Quay area where the modern harbour lies.
-In 1837, an Act of Parliament enabled the wooden piers to be replaced with two stone piers to the north and south.
+The Bridlington Piers and Harbour Act 1837 (7 Will.
+4 & 1 Vict. c. cx) enabled the wooden piers to be replaced with two stone piers to the north and south.
 Apart from landing fish, the port was used to transport corn: the 1826 Corn Exchange can still be seen in Market Place.
-There used to be mills in the town for grinding it, which led in turn to some breweries starting locally, but like most industry, these had petered out by the latter part of the 20th century.
+There used to be mills in the town for grinding it, which led to some breweries starting up locally.

+In the Second World War, Bridlington suffered several air raids that caused deaths and much bomb damage.
+The Royal Air Force had training schools in the town collectively known as RAF Bridlington, with one unit, No. 1104 Marine Craft Unit, continuing until 1980.
+Like most industry, these had petered out by the late 20th century.

+The decline in the popularity of British seaside tourism in the 1960s reduced the number of pleasure steamers working from the harbour.
+By the end of the decade, just three were operating.